New Orleans, Louisiana Population 2020

 While African Americans still represent a majority in the city, their numbers dropped significantly after the hurricane.

 In 2006, it was estimated that there are about 10,000 to 14,000 illegal immigrants in New Orleans, mostly from Mexico.
-Janet Murguia, president of the National Council of La Raza, said there may be about 120,000 Hispanic workers in the city.
+Janet Murguia, president of the National Council of La Raza, said there might be about 120,000 Hispanic workers in the city.

 New Orleans has become more diverse over the last decade, and its Latino population in the metropolitan area has jumped 69% from 2000 to 2012, which is much higher than the national 50% growth.